LIoccoUMD/news-sentiment-analysis/README.md

 # News Sentiment Analyzer

-This Python project scrapes article titles from the news sitemaps of CNN and Fox News, performs sentiment analysis on the headlines, and provides a breakdown of positive and negative sentiments.
-Using web scraping and natural language processing (NLP) techniques, it offers insights into the emotional tone of recent news coverage from these two major outlets.
-Analysis is performed on current events so as the articles are uploaded the model adjusts.
+This Python project scrapes article titles from news sitemaps, performs sentiment analysis on the headlines, and provides a breakdown of positive and negative sentiments.
+Using web scraping and natural language processing (NLP) techniques, it offers insights into the emotional tone of recent news coverage.
+Analysis is performed on current events.

 ## Features